-Degree students in the John H. Daniels Faculty of Architecture, Landscape, and Design (Daniels) may select up to 2.0 Full Course Equivalents (FCE) of their degree credits offered by the Daniels Faculty or the Faculty of Arts & Science on the St. George campus to be assessed on a Credit/No Credit basis.
-Students must choose this mode of assessment no later than the last date to cancel the relevant course.
+Degree students in the John H. Daniels Faculty of Architecture, Landscape, and Design (Daniels) may select up to 2.0 credits of their degree credits offered by the Daniels Faculty or the Faculty of Arts & Science on the St. George campus to be assessed on a Credit/No Credit basis.
+Students must choose this mode of assessment no later than the last day of classes relevant course.
 Once the deadline has passed, students may not reverse this decision.
 Students may add or remove the CR/NCR option on ACORN.
 Note that some courses may not be eligible for CR/NCR assessment.

 To achieve a status of CR (Credit), a student must achieve a final mark of at least 50%.
 Marks below that will be assessed as NCR (No Credit).
 Courses with a final status of CR will count as degree credits but will have no effect on the student’s GPA.
 They will count as Breadth Requirements, and degree credits, but cannot be used to satisfy subject POSt requirements unless explicitly permitted by the program.

 Courses with a final status of NCR will not count as degree credits but will not count as failures, and will also not be included in the GPA calculation.